Labour fails to make gains in string of marginal councils

-The three biggest parties all gained seats at the expense of the anti-Europe party which by 3.20am had been reduced to a mere two seats nationally – a reduction of 77 – in the areas so far declared.
+The three biggest parties all gained seats at the expense of the anti-Europe party which by 3.20am had been reduced to a mere two seats nationally – a reduction of 77 – in the areas which had declared at the time.

 By this point Labour had gained seven councillors, the Conservatives 39, the Liberal Democrats 22 and the Greens five, BBC data showed.